juliogomez/netdevops/pyATS.md

 ### <a name='Demo5-Profilingyournetwork'></a>Demo 5 - Profiling your network

 So let's say you are responsible for a network and could use some help on how to be updated about possible issues happening in it.
-Wouldn't it be great to have a tool that helped you profiling your network end-to-end and storing that info as snapshots?
+Wouldn't it be great to have a tool that helped you profiling your network end-to-end and storing all that info as snapshots?

 Let's focus, for example, on profiling everything related to BGP, OSPF, interfaces and the platforms in your network, and saving it to files.
-Ideally you would take a snapshot to learn how the network looks like when everything is working fine.
+Ideally you would take a snapshot of your network when everything is working _superb_.

 _Genie_ can help you do it with a simple command, specifying what features you want to learn (`ospf interface bgp platform`), from what specific testbed (`--testbed-file default_testbed.yaml`), and the directory where you want to store the resulting files (`--output good`):